woblerr/gpbackman/e2e_tests/README.md

 make test-e2e_history-sync
 ```

 `backup-delete`, `backup-clean`, `history-clean`, and `history-sync` each start a fresh standby-aware cluster, prepare backups, run the full suite for that command, and remove disposable volumes.
+The `backup-clean` and `history-clean` suites also create local backups for two databases to cover selective `--database` cleanup and standby synchronization.

 Manually run a single-node command suite: